doubleangels/nextdnsmanager/FAQ.md

 - Changes (additions, removals, edits) to block lists or any of the parental control features.
 - Addition of [NXEnhanced](https://github.com/hjk789/NXEnhanced)-like features.
 The developer of NXEnhanced has ceased development of his project after attempting to work with NextDNS and recieving no response.
 - Changes (additions, removals, edits) of NextDNS payment methods.
+- Changing of core features or functionality of NextDNS.

 ## Is this app secure?
 Can you access my account or view my DNS queries?